vtog/labGuides/source/ocp/acm-notes.rst

 Host inventory
 ~~~~~~~~~~~~~~

-Just like the basic/manual config we need to configure the host inventory
+Just like the basic/manual config, we need to configure the host inventory
 first.
 This can be done connected or disconnected:

 For **connected** see :ref:`host-inventory-connected`